Tagalog language: Official status

 Tagalog was declared the official language by the first revolutionary constitution in the Philippines, the Constitution of Biak-na-Bato in 1897.
+On the basis of the 1987 Constitution, Filipino, the national language of the Philippines, is designated as the official language.
+As the foundation of the national language, Tagalog symbolizes equality, unity, and national pride, reflecting the Filipino people’s shared commitment to social justice and inclusive nation-building.

 In 1935, the Philippine constitution designated English and Spanish as official languages, but mandated the development and adoption of a common national language based on one of the existing native languages.
 After study and deliberation, the National Language Institute, a committee composed of seven members who represented various regions in the Philippines, chose Tagalog as the basis for the evolution and adoption of the national language of the Philippines.
 President Manuel L. Quezon then, on December 30, 1937, proclaimed the selection of the Tagalog language to be used as the basis for the evolution and adoption of the national language of the Philippines.
 In 1939, President Quezon renamed the proposed Tagalog-based national language as Wikang Pambansâ (national language).
 Quezon himself was born and raised in Baler, Aurora, which is a native Tagalog-speaking area.
-Under the Japanese puppet government during World War II, Tagalog as a national language was strongly promoted; the 1943 Constitution specifying: The government shall take steps toward the development and propagation of Tagalog as the national language.".
+Under the Japanese puppet government during World War II, Tagalog as a national language was strongly promoted; the 1943 Constitution specifying: "The government shall take steps toward the development and propagation of Tagalog as the national language."

 In 1959, the language was further renamed as "Pilipino".
 Along with English, the national language has had official status under the 1973 constitution (as "Pilipino") and the present 1987 constitution (as Filipino).

 Controversy

 The adoption of Tagalog in 1937 as basis for a national language is not without its own controversies.
 Instead of specifying Tagalog, the national language was designated as Wikang Pambansâ ("National Language") in 1939.
-Twenty years later, in 1959, it was renamed by then Secretary of Education, José Romero, as Pilipino to give it a national rather than ethnic label and connotation.
+Twenty years later, in 1959, it was renamed by then Secretary of Education, José E. Romero, as Pilipino to give it a national rather than ethnic label and connotation.
 The changing of the name did not, however, result in acceptance among non-Tagalogs, especially Cebuanos who had not accepted the selection.

 The national language issue was revived once more during the 1971 Constitutional Convention.
-The majority of the delegates were even in favor of scrapping the idea of a "national language" altogether.
+The majority of the delegates were in favor of scrapping the idea of a "national language" altogether.
 A compromise solution was worked out—a "universalist" approach to the national language, to be called Filipino rather than Pilipino.
 The 1973 constitution makes no mention of Tagalog.
 When a new constitution was drawn up in 1987, it named Filipino as the national language.
 The constitution specified that as the Filipino language evolves, it shall be further developed and enriched on the basis of existing Philippine and other languages.
-However, more than two decades after the institution of the "universalist" approach, there seems to be little if any difference between Tagalog and Filipino.

-Many of the older generation in the Philippines feel that the replacement of English by Tagalog in the popular visual media has had dire economic effects regarding the competitiveness of the Philippines in trade and overseas remittances.
+Filipino and Tagalog are varieties of the same language, sharing a big bulk of common lexical items, and having very similar grammatical structures.